KenKundert/quantiphy/doc/user.rst

     ...     print(tolerance.as_tuple(), change.as_tuple(),)
     (0.1, '') (0.1, 'Δ')

-In general you cannot simply add to the list of known scale factors, the % character is an exception as *QuantiPhy* knows about it but disables by default.
+In general you cannot simply add to the list of known scale factors.
+The % character is an exception as *QuantiPhy* knows about it but disables it by default.

 .. index::
    single: tabular data